 New Solar PV project developments in Turkey

-Investor's expectations for positive development of Turkish solar energy market have sharply increased since 2013 due to the number of fundamental factors.
-2015 seems to be important year for the proper continuous development of solar PV market in Turkey.
-It is clear that energy dependence of the country is high and the Turkish government would like to diminish it as much as possible and as soon as possible in the next years.
+Investor's expectations for the positive development of Turkish solar energy market have sharply increased since 2013 due to the number of fundamental factors.
+2015 seems to be an important year for the proper continuous development of Turkey's solar PV market.
+It is clear that the country's energy dependence is high, and the Turkish government would like to diminish it as much as possible and as soon as possible in the next years.
 This is one of the reasons that many investors have been waiting with interest since a few years establishment of Turkish Solar PV market.
-Some of these investors like CSUN, Belectric, Hanwha QCELLS and other already entered Turkish solar market, while other investors are waiting to see more matured market structure for entrance.
+Some of these investors like CSUN, Belectric, Hanwha QCELLS and others already entered Turkish solar market, while other investors are waiting to see the more matured market structure for entrance.
 Turkey’s electricity transmission company (TEIAS) finished tender procedures and awarded 228 MW licensed solar projects in January 2015 another 302 MW at the end of April 2015.

 Some of the announced landmark deals at Turkish solar PV market, in the first half of 2015 are as follows:

-JinkoSolar Holding Co., Ltd., a global leader in the solar PV industry, today announced that it will supply 50 MW of solar PV panels to Tegnatia, one of Turkey’s leading renewable energy developers.
+JinkoSolar Holding Co., Ltd., a global leader in the solar PV industry, announced that it would supply 50 MW of solar PV panels to Tegnatia, one of Turkey’s leading renewable energy developers.

 Dyesol has been engaged by Nesli Dye Solar Cells Enerji Sistemleri Sanayi Ve Ticaret Anonim Sirketi (Nesli) to complete a detailed feasibility study establishing a glass-based DSC volume manufacturing facility in Turkey.
-After that in March 2015 the Development Bank of Turkey (TKB) announced that will support Dyesol’s perovskite-based PV technology production plant in Turkey with projected capacity of 600 MW.
+After that in March 2015, the Development Bank of Turkey (TKB) announced that it would support Dyesol’s perovskite-based PV technology production plant in Turkey with a projected capacity of 600 MW.

-Conergy announced establishment of joint venture called RKT Conergy with Cenay Group for its furhter operations in Turkish solar PV market.
+Conergy announced a joint venture called RKT Conergy with Cenay Group for its further operations in the Turkish solar PV market.

 More information about deal and activities on Turkish solar market you may read here: Turkey Photovoltaic Market Outlook 2015 - 2025